UBICenter/child-allowance/jb/research.md

 Thereby, it seeks to provide an indication of both the range of outcomes affected by cash transfers and the magnitude of those effects.
 Of course, the impacts of any intervention vary markedly between contexts, even between the programs and countries considered by this report.

-In reporting the results of evaluations, an asterisk is included after each statistically significant coefficient at the $\alpha = 0.10$ significance level.
+In reporting evaluation impacts, where possible, percentage point changes are reported alongside the baseline treatment group mean in brackets.
+An asterisk is included after each statistically significant coefficient at the $\alpha = 0.10$ significance level.
 An additional asterisk is reported at each threshold significance level (* = 0.10, ** = 0.05, *** = 0.01).

 ### Studies considered